department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 review option: A Veteran selects from one of the available review options when they request a decision review.
 The three review options are Supplemental Claim, Board Appeal, and Higher-Level Review.

-Reviewer: The person at VA/Board Appeal who does the Supplemental Claim reviews.
+reviewer: The person at VA or Board Appeal who reviews the Supplemental Claim.

 ### S